 Louise Hay once called the word should “crippling” and that’s probably best way to describe it, because when we use the word should, we focus on flaws, shortcomings, and perceived failure, rather than in finding solutions or showing compassion.

 If you think about it, most people that say “I should” don’t, and most people that are told “you should” defy and rebel or simply get so discouraged that they stay stuck.

-Some time ago, I kept feeling angry and frustrated at my husband and I realized the word should was the culprit.
+Some time ago, I kept feeling angry and frustrated in my marriage and I realized the word should was the culprit.